 If you’re looking for a seasoning method that involves easy preparation and big deal taste, brining your salmon is the way to go!
 Not only does it prevent albumin from leaching out, which is the white substance you are familiar with seeing when cooking salmon other ways, but it also creates a juicier outcome.

-Make the ideal dry brine smoked salmon with our above-mentioned recipe and pair it with a delicious salad or sauteed veggies.
+Make the ideal dry brine smoked salmon with Oshen Salmon and with our above-mentioned recipe.
+We recommend pairing it with a delicious salad or sauteed veggies.
 You are so welcome!